 Fox RJ et al. No Association of Chronic Cerebrospinal Venous Insufficiency with Multiple Sclerosis.
 The Canadian Journal of Neurological Sciences Inc. 2015 August 2 [Epub ahead of print]

 Dr. Carlos Torres and group at the Ottawa Hospital have employed ultrasound and powerful MRI technology to examine vein anatomy and assess iron deposits in MS patients and healthy controls.
 The research team is trying to provide a better understanding of normal variations in vein anatomy and examine the possible role of iron pooling in patients with blocked veins.

-In a recently published study in the journal European Radiology, Dr. Torres and her team found that variations in vein anatomy, such as asymmetry and narrowing of the internal jugular veins, were quite common in people living without MS. These findings suggest that variations in vein anatomy are not unique to people living with MS and do not support the theory that CCSVI is associated with MS.
+In a recently published study in the journal European Radiology, Dr. Torres and his team found that variations in vein anatomy, such as asymmetry and narrowing of the internal jugular veins, were quite common in people living without MS. These findings suggest that variations in vein anatomy are not unique to people living with MS and do not support the theory that CCSVI is associated with MS.